-If your skin has a tendency breakout come summer, you’re not alone.
+If your skin has a tendency to breakout come summer, you’re not alone.
 The combination of triple-digit temperatures and outdoor activities makes the perfect breeding ground for a blemish or two.
 “People tend to break out in the summertime because the hot, humid weather means more sweating and oil accumulation on the skin.
 Ultimately, this means more food to feed acne and block pores,” says Joshua Zeichner, MD, of Zeichner Dermatology.
-So as not to let warm-weather acne wreak havoc on our faces, we asked a few dermatologists how to prevent summer breakouts from happening.
+So as to not let warm-weather acne wreak havoc on our faces, we asked a few dermatologists how to prevent summer breakouts from happening.

 Since the weather, specifically hot weather, greatly affects our skin, Charlene DeHaven, MD, and clinical director of iS Clinical skincare says it’s important to plan seasonal skincare routines.
 So, just what should we be doing differently in the summer than in the winter?
 According to dermatologists, we should change up our cleansing routine, wash our hair more frequently, and retire our toner.
 For more dermatologist-recommended ways in which to ward off summer breakouts, keep on reading.

 1. Use Oil-Free Sunscreen

 According to DeHaven, both acne and sunburns are inflammatory processes.
 To avoid inflaming your skin come summer, DeHaven recommends avoiding sunburns by wearing a daily sunscreen.
 And while many sunscreens are notorious for causing breakouts, DeHaven assures us that iS Clinical's SPF is unlikely to cause blemishes due to its non-comedogenic (aka non-acne-forming) formula, which won't clog pores.